- Introductory Tenancies

 When a new tenant is housed by Broxtowe Borough Council they will be granted an introductory tenancy, unless they are already a tenant and are transferring.

 An introductory tenancy is granted for a period of 12 months during which time you must meet with your Neighbourhood Coordinator at months one, four and nine to discuss the progress of your introductory tenancy.
 As long as the introductory tenancy is conducted in a satisfactory manner with no breaches of tenancy it shall become a secure tenancy after 12 months.

 It is important as an introductory tenant that you are conducting your tenancy is a satisfactory manner, not causing any anti-social behaviour or having rent arrears as an introductory tenancy is less secure and the Council can apply to extend or to terminate and evict where an introductory tenancy has been breached.
-An introductory tenant also has less rights, all of these can be found in the your tenancy explained (.pdf) (276KB) (Opens in a New Window) leaflet.
+An introductory tenant also has less rights, all of these can be found in the your tenancy explained leaflet (.pdf) (281KB) (Opens in a New Window).

 A tenancy agreement is a legally binding document.
 It sets out your rights and responsibilities as a tenant of Broxtowe Borough Council and also Broxtowe Borough Council's rights and responsibilities as your landlord.